CraCaNN/AR2M/README.md

 * 1x Sparkfun MIDI Shield
 * For the Sparkfun MIDI Shield I would recommend getting passthough headers instead of the standard ones.

-I have designed this project around the useage of VCV Rack 2, but since MIDI is used, you can use this with a keyboard or whatever you want that supports MIDI.
+~~I have designed this project around the useage of VCV Rack 2~~

+VCV Rack was used but I would now recommend using [Surge XT](https://surge-synthesizer.github.io/ "Surge XT") since it comes with built in profiles and has a free VST/CLAP plugin for DAWs, but since MIDI is used, you can use this with a keyboard or whatever you want that supports MIDI.

 Unlike Wintergatans Modulin you will need 2 hands to play the controller 1 for the positional ribbon and 1 to activate the controller.